kbalonek/ecs-infra/app/README.md

 * `app`:
     * There is an entry point script to check and wait until the db is ready.
 It's normal to have three or four retries the first time until the db is ready to accept connection.
-    * Migrations are applied running `python manage.py migrate`.
+    * Migrations are applied running `poetry run python manage.py migrate`.
-    * The development server is started running `python manage.py runserver 0.0.0.0:8000`.
+    * The development server is started running `poetry run python manage.py runserver 0.0.0.0:8000`.
 * `broker`: The default queue is initialized.
 * `worker-default`: The celery worker tries to connect to the broker.
 In case of failure it retries applying a back-off policy (in 2s, in 4s, in 8s..).
 It's normal to have two or three retries until the broker starts accepting connections.